jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 I have several questions about the iPod and Cocoa.

-How does an app like General/PodWorks (http://www.scifihifi.com/podworks/ ) get a listing of all of the songs on the iPod with the ID3 tags?
+How does an app like PodWorks (http://www.scifihifi.com/podworks/ ) get a listing of all of the songs on the iPod with the ID3 tags?
 (I know that the songs are in the invisible iPod_Control folder, but they are scattered all around in there)

-How I can I use the General/ListofConnectediPods code here to make a selected iPod unmount?
+How I can I use the ListofConnectediPods code here to make a selected iPod unmount?

 -scott (http://chs.claremont.edu/~ssmith )

 ----

-To unmount: Get the iPod Volume and use General/[NSWorkspace unmountAndEjectDeviceAtPath:];
+To unmount: Get the iPod Volume and use [NSWorkspace unmountAndEjectDeviceAtPath:];

 As to the songs on the iPod, you can read the entire structure in quite easily.